kshurik/rekkobook/_sources/chapter1/baseline.md

 - create users dataset for recommendatinos;
 - movies name and movie mapper for convenience

-First, we need to merge two dataframes and for that it is necessary to make appropiate typing and column name for convenience.
+First, we need to merge two dataframes and for that, it is necessary to make appropriate typing and column names for convenience.
-Relationship between both datasets is set by movie id.
+The relationship between both datasets is set by movie id.

 ```{code-cell} ipython3
 # align data in both dataframes to merge